 3. Congratulations!
 Your subscriber has opened your email

-Are you keeping to the same style and tone you set in your website content and other materials?
-Is the writing good?
-Is your language on a par with your reader?
-You’ve already got your subscriber’s attention, don’t drop the ball now: you’re aiming for personal yet professional.
+Are you Be sure to keeping to the same style and tone you set in your website content and other materials.?
+Further, mind your language and tone, so they’ll fit with your brand’s voice and audience.

 4. Is there one persuasive call to action?

-This is the ideal, but will also depend on your type of business.
+This is the ideal, but it will also depend on your type of business.
 If you are in the fashion industry, you might want to offer more than one item within an email, but if you are launching a new event or course, there is no need to include additional distracting options.
-Are you taking your audience directly to a landing page dedicated to your offer?
-You want to score – to move from open rate to conversion rate – so don’t waste the promise in that catchy subject line, make the most of this prime real-estate.

 5. Visualize who you’re talking to